County officials’ talk expresses need for new county operating millages

 The failed millages asked voters to approve a millage increase to take the county millage rate back to 4.5 mills, which was the 1976 allocated rate.
 The millage was “rolled back” over the years from that rate due to the Headlee Rollback Amendment, which dictates that a millage cannot increase more than the rate of inflation.

-If one of the millage questions were approved, it would have been an increase of .5871 mills, to bring the county’s total operating millage rate to 4.5 mills for a period of 12 years.
+If one of the millage questions were approved, it would have millages were approved it would have been an increase of .5871 mills, to bring the county’s total operating millage rate to 4.5 mills for a period of 12 years.
 The failed millages resulted in massive layoffs and program cuts at the county level to maintain the mandated level of operations.

 Soboleski said that Iosco County had one of the lowest operating millages in the entire state out of 83 counties.